-TALENT RECRUITMENT, RETENTION AND DEVELOPMENT

-Developing our people is one of our core values.
+Message from Our Chief Executive Officer About This Report Environmental Air Quality, Greenhouse Gas Emissions Reduction and Energy Efficiency Environmental Management Water and Ecological Impacts Waste and Chemicals Management Social Health, Safety and Incident Risk Management Diversity and Inclusion Talent Recruitment, Retention and Development Human Rights Community and Stakeholder Engagement Governance Governance and Oversight Climate-Related Risks and Opportunities Risk Management Ethics Reporting Frameworks Indices Sustainability Accounting Standards Board (SASB) Index Task Force on Climate-Related Financial Disclosures (TCFD) Index Disclaimer TALENT RECRUITMENT, RETENTION AND DEVELOPMENT Developing our people is one of our core values.
 We are committed to the growth and development of every employee.
 To that end, we have established a culture of learning and talent development delivered in the form of classroom-based instruction, eLearning and on-the-job training.
 Our training and talent development programs include opportunities for employees to advance in their professional careers through intensive, multi-day classroom training programs in numerous skills and competencies as well as management training programs.
 These programs are geared to providing our employees with opportunities to advance throughout our Company.
 Some examples of these training programs include skills-based training for new hires to help familiarize them with the technical components of the role prior to arriving at the jobsite, as well as leadership training for those who may be new to a position where they are directing the work of employees or supervising employees.
 We are committed to recruiting, hiring and retaining the highest caliber talent for our business by utilizing outreach initiatives and partnerships with a diverse group of organizations, industry associations and networks.
 As mentioned above, we share job openings with state and local workforce commissions in communities where we operate to assist with hiring local content and to ensure those interested in applying for a position with the Company are aware of the career opportunities.
 We also engaged a third party to assist with our diversity recruitment efforts.
 The Company has also enjoyed longstanding relationships with various military and veteran organizations, which complement our hiring efforts geared towards current and former members of the United States Military.
 These relationships include regular contact with several military bases near where we operate, such as Fort Hood and Fort Campbell.
 The Company is also a member of ALLY, an organization that works with member energy companies to promote diversity, attract talent and build a strong and inclusive culture.

-With the increase in automated and remote operations, the Company also developed a college recruiting program that is focused on the recruitment of engineering, engineering technology and computer science graduates.
-The Company expects this recruiting program to attract a diverse group of candidates for opportunities with the Company.
+With the increase in automated and remote operations, the Company also maintains a college recruiting program that is focused on the recruitment of engineering, engineering technology and computer science graduates.
+The Company's recruiting program has helped attract a diverse group of candidates for opportunities with the Company.